 DFWA is an intervener at the Defence Force Remuneration Tribunal and has a professional workplace advocate to perform our representational role.

-Even in the UK, there is nothing to prevent BAFF from submitting evidence to the AFPRB.
+There is already nothing to prevent BAFF from submitting evidence to the AFPRB.

-It was common in BAFF's early days to encounter allegations based on the critics' own construct of what they thought a Federation would look like, instead of what was actually being proposed.
+It was common in BAFF's early days to encounter objections based on the critics' own construct of what they thought a Federation would look like, instead of what was actually being proposed.

 Lessons learned

-The incident is now water under the bridge, but stands as an reminder that seemingly authoritative briefings about this issue sometimes deserve closer scrutiny.
+The incident is now water under the bridge, but stands as an reminder that even the most seemingly-authoritative briefings about such issues, and from the most impeccable source, sometimes call for closer scrutiny.

 It also shows once again that there is a place for a responsible independent staff association representing and serving its members, such as the British Armed Forces Federation, which acts constructively within sensible ground rules but is not beholden to the MoD, and is free to monitor and respond to Government and Parliamentary developments affecting its members.